Using Data Security Manager With Oracle Key Vault

 Oracle recommends creating the client installation directory in a new subdirectory under /opt.

-Run the following command to change the ownership and permission of Fortanix DSM client installation directories:
+Run the following commands to change the ownership and permissions of the Fortanix DSM client installation directories:

 #chown -R oracle:oinstall /opt/fortanix